Malcolm Atkin Military Research

 History is determined by those who write it

-One feature of Pioneers of Irregular Warfare: secrets of the Military Intelligence Research department in the Second World War (2021) is its re-assessment of the career of Colin Gubbins in MI(R).
+One feature of Pioneers of Irregular Warfare: secrets of the Military Intelligence Research department in the Second World War (2021) is its re-assessment of the career of Colin Gubbins in MI(R) and the Auxiliary Units.
 Originally recruited for his expertise in training and for his strong anti-communism, he played a key role in the Polish Mission and the Independent Companies but was deeply frustratedly the role of MI(R) as a 'think tank' rather than an operation body.
 In sharp contrast with the self-effacing head of MI(R), Colonel Jo Holland, this was a story driven by personal ambition.
 In MI(R) he was responsible for relations with the early Polish and Czech resistance but spent much of his time in-fighting with Section D of SIS, repeatedly trying to impinge on the responsibilities of the latter and denigrating its leader, Colonel Laurence Grand.
 He repeatedly over-sold what MI(R) could offer to the Poles and Czechs (to the embarrassment of the head of MI(R) and the Director of Military Intelligence, and was eventually recalled to England.
 He craved for action and was next sent to command the Independent Companies in the Norwegian campaign.
 Here he arguably sacrificed the career of a successful Scots Guards officer to win favour with General Auchinleck – then built his reputation in that campaign on the success of the fighting retreat for which Colonel Trappes Lomax had been dismissed.
 He returned to England in temporary command of 24th (Guards) Brigade but the original commander returned from sick leave, leaving Gubbins unemployed.

 Having already cultivated a reputation as an expert in guerrilla warfare theory (through the seminal 1939 pamphlets The Art of Guerrilla Warfare and Partisan Leader’s Handbook), he left MI(R) to command the new GHQ Auxiliary Units.
 Having by now cultivated the reputation of an expert on guerrilla warfare and with MI(R) having tried to advise foreign General Staffs on how to organise irregular warfare, this should have been an opportunity to put the principles of MI(R) to the test.
 Yet curiously Gubbins initially floundered in deciding how to organize the Auxiliary Units.
 He accepted the War Office view that they were to be a uniformed guerrilla force to support the field army in the event of invasion rather than a longer-term resistance organization but it took a month to arrive at what became the classic system of patrols operating from hidden operational bases.
 Once the main threat of invasion in 1940 had passed, he moved into the new SOE, which needed a senior army officer to try to improve relations with the War Office.
 In SOE he initially found he had an impressive title as Director of Operations, but limited real power, and was not even given an office in their Baker Street HQ.
 He steadily built up his portfolio of responsibilities and in 1943 finally became head of SOE.
 He re-introduced some of the para-military principles of MI(R) and was able to improve the working relationship with the War Office and theatre commanders, which would be critical for establishing the reputation of SOE during the D Day campaign.
 But he was also in charge during SOE’s greatest lapse in security when it failed to realise its wireless networks in Holland had been penetrated by German Intelligence, sending many agents to their deaths.